 Fragile X may be passed from a parent to a child.
 Parents may have children with the syndrome, even if the parents themselves do not have the syndrome.
 The changes in the gene associated with Fragile X might become more severe when passed from a parent to a child.
 Some persons can have only a small change in the FMR1 gene, referred to as a 'Pre-mutation,' and might not present signs of Fragile X. Others may present larger changes in the gene, referred to as a 'Full Mutation,' which cause the symptoms of Fragile X.

 Not all people with Fragile X syndrome experience the same symptoms and signs, although they may have things in common.
 Girls many times experience milder symptoms than boys.
 Common signs of Fragile X syndrome can include:

-Intelligence and learning: A number of people with Fragile X experience intellectual disabilities.
+Some people with Fragile X experience intellectual disabilities.
 The issues they experience can range from mild learning disabilities to more severe mental retardation.

 Persons with Fragile X may have joints that are loose and flexible; they may have flat feet as well.
-People with this syndrome can experience weak connective tissues which predispose them to specific medical conditions such as repetitious middle ear infections, or hernias.
-Weaknesses in connective tissues may also affect the vessels and valves in the person's heart and create a heart murmur, referred to as a, 'Mitral Valve Prolapse.'
+People with this syndrome can experience weak connective tissues, which predispose them to specific medical conditions such as repetitious middle ear infections or hernias.
+Weaknesses in connective tissues may also affect the vessels and valves in the person's heart and create a heart murmur, referred to as a 'Mitral Valve Prolapse.'
 The condition is usually not life-threatening, although it is wise to have it monitored by a health care professional.
 Children with Fragile X may have difficulties with balance and coordination, causing issues as they learn to sit, stand, walk, or ride a bike.
 Later in life, males with Fragile X can develop hand tremors and problems with walking.

 Treatment of Fragile X Syndrome